 Going by the ancient celebration, the practice is still held among non-Orthodox Jews.
 It is an event accompanied by real festivity, where the celebrant (including girls) delivers a previously learned oration or recitation before all invited guests, who in turn shower her with different gifts.
 The rabbi, also known as the teacher, blesses her, after which there is a special time given for a speech or an address.
 The most fascinating aspect of this celebration is seudat Mitzvah, involving wining and dining with all members of the family, friends and other well-wishers.
 The celebration can be done either at home, on a trip, or in any event centers, according to the taste of celebrants’ parents.

-In New Jersey, despite the tradition and religious background surrounding this ceremony, various families have taken to different levels in giving their kids grand celebrations through various event hosts like Gemini Productions, an award winning DJ and wedding Company, which specializes in entertainment and video production.
+In New Jersey, despite the tradition and religious background surrounding this ceremony, various families have taken to different levels in giving their kids grand celebrations through various event hosts like Gemini DJs, an award winning DJ and wedding Company, which specializes in entertainment and video production.
 Gemini continues to provide superb entertainment and they give Bar and Bat-Mitzvahs’ celebrants the best event treatment in New Jersey.

 This celebration is held for sons and daughters at these ages to signify adulthood in the Jewish community.
 This is also associated with some responsibilities attached with attaining adulthood.
 These include: being eligible to read or recite from the Torah, taking moral responsibility for personal actions, leading a minyan, ability to own personal property, ability to get married legally, ability to adhere to the Torah’s 613 principles, ability to keep the halakha and the ability to stand as witness and testify in any rabbinical court.

 If you’re a dog lover, why not throw a Bark Mitzvah?